oracle/oci-typescript-sdk/README.md

 ## Documentation

-Full documentation can be found [on the sdk for typescript documentation site](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/typescriptsdk.htm).
+Full documentation can be found [on the sdk for typescript and javascript documentation site](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/typescriptsdk.htm).

 ## Versions Supported

-The SDK for TypeScript currently supports NodeJS version 10.15.3 and TypeScript version 3.6.4.
+The SDK for TypeScript and JavaScript currently supports NodeJS version 10.15.3 and TypeScript version 3.6.4.

 ## Node & Browser Support

-The SDK for TypeScript currently supports NodeJS but does not have browser support.
+The SDK for TypeScript and JavaScript currently supports NodeJS but does not have browser support.

 ## Help